 - to be a community for the long term study of the Pali Discourses (Suttas) to facilitate the training of teachers and instructors in the Vipassana and Metta traditions.

 - to develop and mature the five spiritual faculties (Indriya) – faith, energy, mindfulness, concentration, and wisdom – for the realisation of Stream Entry.

 Indriya retreat offers trainings in authentic Buddhist meditation techniques in 7-day, 14-day and 21-day meditation retreats.
 At present there is a real need for instruction that transmits the heart of the Buddha’s message in fluent and modern English to lay-meditators from around the world.
 Indriya’s commitment is to offer the inspiring teachings preserved in the monasteries of S.E.
 Asia to the modern spiritual seeker within an intensive retreat environment.
-Indriya Retreat operates donation-based retreats in line with the Buddhist tradition of giving and generosity (dana).
+Indriya Retreat operates in line with the Buddhist tradition of giving and generosity (dana).

 - Insight Meditation (Vipassana) retreats that systematically develop intuitive wisdom by freeing the mind through equanimity and by patiently ‘Noting, Knowing and Letting go’.

 - Loving-kindness and Compassion (MettaKaruna) retreats that open the heart to liberation through goodwill, acceptance, patience, contentment gratitude and empathy.

 - Pali Discourses (Sutta) retreats that allow meditators to examine the ancient discourses to gain reflective acceptance of the Teachings to inform both their own practice and to instruct others in the Dhamma.